-Power and utilities Finance and insurance services 12% Construction 6% Manufacturing

-Professional, scientific and technical services

-Other services

-Retail Trade |

-Rental, hiring and real estate services |

-Information, media and telecommunications

-Mining I

-Transport, postal and warehousing |

-Education and training

-Agriculture
+- Power and utilities 68% Finance and insurance services 12% Construction 6% Manufacturing Professional, scientific and technical services Other services Retail Trade Sectors that are expected to accrue the largest Rental, hiring and real estate services share of value add are Information, media and telecommunications power and utilities. finance and insurance Mining I services and construction.
+Transport, postal and warehousing Education and training - Agriculture